General Transit Information & Alerts

 Food for Fare

-On Canada Day, and over three days in December, you can donate a non-perishable food item to ride the bus.
+On Canada Day and over three days in December, residents can donate a non-perishable food item when boarding a bus to ride for free.
 All donations go to local community food banks.
 Information on valid Food for Fare days in December may be fun on BC Transit's Prince George Alerts section.

 Bus Stops, Shelters and Benches